 Some of Darwin’s theories have also been proven and reinforced by modern theories.
 Such as dogs imitating behaviour.
 Some believe that confident dogs display submissive behaviour, imitating submission to diffuse a tense meeting.
 This kind of intelligence isn’t a surprise for dog owners but may seem far fetched by others.

-In terms of the pack structure and dominance theory.
+In terms of the pack structure and dominance theory with dogs.